gfed53/spotify-api-app/README.md

+# Important!

+I'm currently reworking this app to get it up and running again since the Spotify API requires auth tokens.

 # Before Using..

 1. Make sure you have Node.js and Node Package Manager(npm) installed

-2. Run `npm install` in the command line
+2. Run `npm i` in the command line

 # About This App